amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 # Ok(()) }
 ```

-Here we are adding a system `Processor::<SpriteSheet>`.
-This system is responsible for making
-sure that any `SpriteSheet` assets that we will load later are actually being loaded and ready to use.

-After that, we are adding a `RenderingBundle`.
+Here we are adding a `RenderingBundle`.
 Bundles are essentially sets of systems
 preconfigured to work together, so you don't have to write them all down one by one.

 > **Note:** We will cover systems and bundles in more details later, for now, think of the